 There are an increasing number of organizations around the world using the Making it Work methodology.

-Using the left side bar, you can find more information on how various organizations are using Making it Work in projects coordinated independently from the MIW team, which provides various levels of support.
+Using the left side bar, you can find more information on how various organizations are using or used MIW in projects coordinated independently from the MIW team, with various levels of support from the team.
 For each project, you can download full reports, good practice case studies or read project updates.

-Below is an example of a fully-fledged MIW project, built entirely around the methodology principles and coordinated by the MIW team, with the support of a group of technical experts.
+Below is an example of a fully-fledged MIW project on "Gender and Disability", built entirely around the methodology and coordinated by the MIW team, with the support of an Advisory Committee.

-Are you interested in using the MIW methodology in your actions?
+Are you interested in using the MIW methodology in your actions, or start a MIW specific project ?
 Do not hesitate to contact us, and we can discuss together what kind of support we may provide!

-To access a short presentation of this project, please download the brief below, available in English, French, Spanish, Portuguese and Arabic.
-It is also available in easy-to-read format.
+To access a short presentation of this project, please download the brief below.
+It is available in English, French, and in Easy-to-read format.

 The first phase of the project was based on an international call for good practices on the elimination, prevention of and response to violence, abuse and exploitation of women and girls with disabilities.
-With the support of a Technical Advisory Committee (TAC), Handicap International documented, analyzed and selected 11 good practices across the world, carried out by women with or without disabilities.
-These country level advocates are since being supported to voice the experiences and concerns of women and girls with disabilities within international programmes and policies through local good practices.
+The MIW team and the Technical Advisory Committee (TAC) documented, analyzed and selected 11 good practices carried out by women with or without disabilities across the world.
+These country level advocates are since being supported to voice the experiences and concerns of women and girls with disabilities within international programmes and policies, using their practices as evidence for advocacy.

 All these good practices have been compiled in a report available in English and Spanish (a summary is available in French):